When similar words have different uses

-- Knee-jerk editorial fix: Because it was cloudy outside, I took an umbrella to work.
+- Common editorial reaction: Because it was cloudy outside, I took an umbrella to work.

-Since can be used to denote either a logical connection or a sense of time.
-Here’s what Garner’s Modern American Usage has to say: “Despite the canard that the word [since] properly relates only to time, the causal meaning has existed continuously in the English language for more than a thousand years.
+According to Garner’s Modern American Usage: “Despite the canard that the word [since] properly relates only to time, the causal meaning has existed continuously in the English language for more than a thousand years.
 In modern print sources, the causal sense is as common as the temporal sense.”

 “Since Tom met me for coffee, we’ve been dating.”

-- To indicate time: “Ever since Tom and I met for coffee, we’ve been dating.”
+- Temporal: “Ever since Tom and I met for coffee, we’ve been dating.”

-- To indicate causality: “Because Tom agreed to meet me for coffee, we’ve started dating.
+- Causal: “Because Tom agreed to meet me for coffee, we’ve started dating.

 Rewording a sentence solves more problems than we’d think.